 Sarah Bridgins (Poetry) is a writer and performer living in Brooklyn.
 Her work has appeared in Monkeybicycle, InDigest, Bone Bouquet, Pear Noir!, Thrush, and Two Serious Ladies, among other journals.
 She can be found once a month at the reading/performance series Derangement of the Senses, and you can find links to her writing at http://sarahbridgins.blogspot.com.

-Laura Brown (Writer2) is the Associate Editor of fwriction : review, focused primarily on poetry and translations.
-A graduate student in literature at NYU, Brown spends twenty-eight hours a day with Thomas Bernhard, Franz Kafka, Walter Benjamin, Marcel Proust, and other brilliant writers.
+Laura Brown (Writer2) is the Associate Editor of fwriction : review.
 She often sings in German, and her skills with apple pancakes are unprecedented.
 In addition to a keen editorial eye, Brown paints in her spare time.
-She currently serves as an intern for New Directions.
+She fancies, above most things, paper lanterns and twinkle lights.
+She currently serves as the publisher’s assistant at HarperCollins.

 Bryanna A. Buchanan (Nonfiction—High School Writers’ Issue) is a high school senior in New York City.
 Additionally, she attends the Sponsors for Educational Opportunity program, where she has been often recognized for her creative writing.
 She and her professors love her puffy hair.